-Dr. Holbrook has spent the last twelve years of his fifteen-year career at Walton High School.
-Since his arrival, orchestra enrollment has continued to increase from 130 to 275 string students.
-His groups have received four invitations to perform at The Midwest Clinic (2001, 2005, 2008, 2012), have received two invitations to perform at the ASTA National Conference (2009, 2012), and have performed five times at the Georgia Music Educators Association In-Service Conference (2001, 2003, 2006, 2009, 2012).
-Dr. Holbrook’s groups have also traveled and performed internationally, participating in two European concert tours (2004, 2007).
-The international performances included cities of Austria (Salzburg, Vienna, Graz), Germany (Berlin), and the Czech Republic (Prague).
+Dr. Holbrook has taught at Walton High School since 2001.
+Since his arrival, orchestra enrollment has continued to increase from 130 to over 400 string students.
+His groups have received six invitations to perform at The Midwest Clinic (2001, 2005, 2008, 2012, 2016, 2020), have received three invitations to perform at the ASTA National Conference (2009, 2012, 2018), and have performed six times at the Georgia Music Educators Association In-Service Conference (2001, 2003, 2006, 2009, 2012, 2016).
+Dr. Holbrook’s groups have also traveled and performed internationally, participating in four European concert tours (2004, 2007, 2015, 2018).
 String quartets (2009, 2010) from Walton High School have also performed in Spain (Salamanca).